chloeekk/chloeekk.github.io/content/posts/name-generator-for-landing-page-with-seo-keywords/index.md

 - **Attractiveness of title tags and descriptions**: The title tag is the first thing that search engines read and is also the text displayed in search results.
 A clear and attractive title can significantly increase the click-through rate (CTR) of the page.
 At the same time, the title should not be too long, and it is generally recommended to be controlled within 50-60 characters so that it can be fully displayed in search results.

 - **Simple URL structure**: Similar to page titles, URLs should be as concise and descriptive as possible.
 Ideally, URL structures should include target keywords and avoid using long numbers or meaningless parameters.
 For example, `www.example.com/seo-tips` is more SEO-friendly than `www.example.com/page/1234`.
+This structural clarity is especially important for [SaaS landing pages](https://chloevolution.com/posts/saas-landing-page/), where URL hierarchy often mirrors product navigation.

 - **Highly consistent with content**: Page names need to be highly consistent with the content of the page, and avoid using names that are irrelevant or inaccurate to the content.
 This not only helps search engines accurately index pages, but also improves user experience and engagement, and reduces bounce rates.